bars66/youtube-cctv/README.md

-# A simple video surveillance script using youtube as a free video surveillance server
+# A simple script using youtube as a free video surveillance server
 - YouTube broadcast
 - Accessibility from anywhere in the world
 - Free video backup